williamouyang/okta.github.io/_source/docs/guides/okta_sign-in_widget.md

 Before you get started, it is useful to know how the widget works.
 Most important is understanding how the widget is created.
-The the Okta Sign-In Widget is created when the `renderEl()` Javascript method is called.
+The the Okta Sign-In Widget is created when the `renderEl()` JavaScript method is called.
 When the the `renderEl()` method is called, the the Okta Sign-In Widget will be created as a `<div>` tag with an `id` of `okta-login-container` which will be inserted inside of the tag that